lguelzow/CoreasSpellcaster/README.md

 *RadioFilesGenerator.py*\
 *SimulationMaker.py*

+## How to run
+Once you have set all paths and input values according to your needs, run

+./ExecuteSubFile.sh

 ## General Information
 This folder contains all the necessary scripts to run a multiple corsika simulations and detector response simulations in a single submission.